benbrastmckie/ModalHistory/README.md

 This is a great opportunity for upgrading you tool kit, gaining some experience using Git to collaborate if you have not done so before.
 No prior experience is required.

+### Presentations

+The presentations in class may consist of leading a discussion about a particular topic or paper or presenting the outline of a formal result of general significance in an accessible way.
+I have begun to gather papers for two potential topics to present in [week 1](https://github.com/benbrastmckie/ModalHistoryPrivate/blob/master/readings/01_week/01_week.md).

 ## Module 1: Modal Logic